alexander-dunn3/DownSamplingCsv/CONTRIBUTING.md

-Please feel free to contribute by creating and issuing pull requests.
+Please feel free to contribute by either forking the repo or creating a new branch and issuing me a pull request.